inkdevhub/swanky-cli/.github/ISSUE_TEMPLATE/backlog-ticket.md

 ---
-name: Backlog Ticket
+name: Clear command
-about: New feature/ticket for the project
+about: New feature/clearCommand
 title: ''
 labels: ''
 assignees: ''